reneczka/job-search-buddy/README.md

 # Job Search Buddy

-An intelligent job scraping application that automatically collects and organizes job listings from Polish job boards.
+An intelligent job scraping application that automatically collects and organizes job listings from Polish job boards and company career sites.
 Built with OpenAI Agents SDK and Playwright MCP, this tool scrapes job postings, extracts structured data, and syncs results to Airtable for easy management and tracking.

 ## Table of Contents